MurmurationsNetwork/MurmurationsDocumentation/docs/guides/map.md

 ### Localization Parameters

-You can set tbe center point and zoom level of the map with the following parameters:
+You can set the center point and zoom level of the map with the following parameters:

 - `lat`
 - `lon`